 Waimoku Falls

 Hiding at the very end of the Pīpīwai Trail you will discover this 400 ft tall waterfall.
 This is probably Maui’s most spectacular accessible waterfall.
-Please note that going past the viewing point and or swimming in the falls is not allowed.
-But even from a far, this waterfall is amongst the best stops on the Road to Hana and need to make the itinerary.
+Please note that going past the viewing point and swimming in the falls is not allowed.
+But even from afar, this waterfall is amongst the best stops on the Road to Hana, and need to make the itinerary.

 And there you have it – that concludes my Road to Hana Guide and all the best stops to explore & take pictures!

 Unfortunately, we didn’t get to see everything, but we also visited other things that didn’t make this list.
-It always depends on how well you plan your itinerary, when you get going, and how much you want to see.
+It always depends on how well you plan your itinerary, what time you start, and how much you want to see.
 So overall the Road to Hana really is a unique and individual experience for everyone taking it.

-With these tips, you should be all set for creating the perfect Road to Hana itinerary for yourself now!
+With these tips, you should be all set to create the perfect Road to Hana itinerary for yourself!

 And as the Hawaiians say it: The Road to Hana is not a destination, but a journey…